 All Turner population data above are from the US Census Bureau.

-With 5,748 people, Turner is the 54th most populated city in the state of Maine out of 455 cities.
-But watch out, Turner, because New Gloucester with 5,679 people and Rumford with 5,676 people are right behind you.
+With 5,744 people, Turner is the 54th most populated city in the state of Maine out of 455 cities.
+But watch out, Turner, because Gardiner with 5,670 people and Hermon with 5,738 people are right behind you.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group